anteoas/replicant-mini-app/README.md

 ## Running the app

 We're using [shadow-cljs](https://github.com/thheller/shadow-cljs) to build the app.
-Clojure editors like [Calva](https://calva.io) and [CIDER](https://cider.mx/) will let you quickly start the app and connect you to the REPL.
+Clojure editors like [Calva](https://calva.io) and [CIDER](https://cider.mx/) will let you quickly start the app and connect you to its REPL.
 You can also just run it without installing anything, by using npx:

 ```sh
 npx shadow-cljs watch :app